Canoe livery: Liability

 Canoeing and kayaking are sports that inherently have some risk.
 Typically, this risk is offloaded to the customer by having them execute a waiver.
 However some operators offer coverage to renters.
 In addition, there may be lawsuits filed against operators, despite any waivers.
 Specialised insurance does exist for this risk.
 The liability issue may impact the park or recreation agency that has granted a concession to the livery.

 Economic impact

 Precise figures for the number of these businesses may be difficult to come by.
 The United States Economic Census tracks down to the Recreational Goods Rental level only, and canoe livery is a subclass of this category.
-As of 2002, the category had 1,757 establishments employing at least one employee, with revenue of 521,783,000 USD and a payroll of 126,376,000 USD covering 7,416 people.
-At least 344 such businesses exist in the US., and there possibly may be many more.
+As of 2002, the category had 1,757 establishments employing at least one employee, with revenue of US$521,783,000 and a payroll of US$126,376,000 covering 7,416 people.
+At least 344 such businesses exist in the US, and there possibly may be many more.